TimothyByrd/ChaosHelper/README.md

 __`initialImport`__ ("") if set will insert an `Import "<file name>" Optional` at the beginning of the generated filter file.

+__`exitWhenPoeExits`__ (false) sets whether the tool will exit when the PoE process exits.

+__`startPaused`__ (false) sets whether ChaosHelper starts in a paused state.
+After initialization, this will not hit the PoE site for item data on area change.

 __`filterDisplay`__ ({ "fontSize": 0, "text": "106 77 255", "back": "70 70 70", "border": "106 77 255" })
 sets the the appearance for highlighted items in the updated filter.
 Colors can be specified as a hex number like "0x4600e6" or a filter file color like "70 0 230".

 __`soundFileVolume`__ (50) sets the volume of the sound alert for when the filter is updated.
 It can be an integer from 0 to 100.

+__`selfWhisperCharacter`__ ("") if set will whisper status messages to the specified character rather than the lopgged in character.
+Currently, ChaosHelper only whispers status for the `loadNextFilter` command, to say what filter is being loaded.
+I set this to an existing character in an alt-account to make the whisper less annoying in my chat window.

 __`maxSets`__ (12) is the number of chaos recipe sets the tool will aim to collect in your stash tab.
 It uses this number to determine when to stop showing item classes in the loot filter.